tabithaurb/p2TabithaUrbanski/README.md

 ### Cons
 The bottom right has a toggle menu that makes it a little complex to adjust while driving
 ### This is good or bad because
-This is easy to understand and the font is of a good size, which makes it easy to glance at and understand while driving however there is more room for display features so you can see more information about the status of the vehicle at one time.
+This is easy to understand and the font is of a good size, which makes it easy to glance at and understand while driving.
+However there is more room for the individual display features so you can see the status of the vehicle easier while driving.

 ![images](https://user-images.githubusercontent.com/44306680/111263768-6781b400-85f4-11eb-9d69-910fdbdcdc23.jpeg)
 ## Second Example